 5. Manage the Deployment

 Go Ops->Deploy to check the planning of deployments.
-Click Create Deploy to create a deployment.
+Click Create Deploy to create a deployment plan.

-Click the name of the deployment to enter the page to edit it.
+Click the name of the deployment to enter the page to do settings.
 Or click the dots at the right of the name to Finish, Edit or Delete it.

-Click a deployment and do settings separately, including steps, scopes, cases, and overviews.
+Click the name of a deployment and do settings separately, including steps, scopes, cases, and overviews.

-- Click Manage a Deploy to edit, add, or delete steps of a deployment.
+- Click Manage Step to edit, add, or delete steps of a deployment.

 - Go to Scope to check the relevant hosts and services of this deployment.
 Click Manage a Scope to edit the relevant hosts and services.

 - Case is the test case that used in a smoke test.
 You can refer to components and link cases in Link Cases.

 - At the end of the deployment, you can click Finish and choose the result for it, such as Succeed or Failed.

 If the result is Succeed, relevant hosts and services will show.
 Confirm the change and edit relevant hosts.